Well O'Spa: History

 The stream was the Den (burn) or the Gilcomston Burn.

 Skene sums up the benefits of the well thus:

 [..]
-We have a choice Medicinall Spring, called the Well of Spa, at Woolmanhill, built with hewn ston, very specific for the Gout, Gravell, Collick and Hydripsie, as the late famous Dr. William Barclay, physician did learnedly describe in 1615 … to which every person concerned to know its vertues and how to use the same, is referred….[..]
+We have a choice Medicinall Spring, called the Well of Spa, at Woolmanhill, built with hewn ston[e], very specific for the Gout, Gravell, Collick and Hydripsie, as the late famous Dr. William Barclay, physician did learnedly describe in 1615 … to which every person concerned to know its vertues and how to use the same, is referred….[..]